What do School Governors do?

 It is a privilege to be involved with such an inspiring place of learning and to celebrate the achievements of our children.

 All Foundation governors have a link role to R.E and Collective worship.

 Full Local Governing Body.

-The Resources committee will work with the Head teacher, school administrator and the BAET to set an annual budget to be approved by the LGB .
+The Resources incorporating Health & Safety committee will work with the Head teacher, school administrator and the DHMAT to set an annual budget to be approved by the LGB .
 The committee will monitor that budget and scrutinise any deviation from it.
 It will ensure best value for all expenditure.
 The committee will also advise the LGB on all financial policy and strategy.
 All staffing matters are dealt with by the committee.
 It will ensure the school carries out its statutory duties in relation to the DFE and EFA guidelines.

 The Health & safety committee will deal with all aspects of health & safety, ensuring the welfare of all pupils, staff and visitors to the school.
 It will advise the LGB on all aspects of H & S and as a standing item deal initially with all safeguarding, reporting back to the LGB.
 All premises matters are also dealt with by this committee.
 The committee will ensure it complies with all its statutory duties regarding H & S.

 The remit of the Standards Committee is to consider, monitor and evaluate the standards of children’s attainment and progress and advise the Governing Body on them.
 In addition, it is concerned with matters relating to the School’s curriculum, including statutory requirements, Pupil Premium and the School’s Curriculum Policy.